MorrisMA/M16C5x/README.md

 baud rate clock of the UART.
 Thus, although the rest of circuits simulate as expected, the transmit shift register never shifts because there's an "unknown" signal level applied on the bit clock.

+###Release 2.4

+Polling the UART's Receive Data Register (RDR) uncovered a race condition like that previously found and corrected in regards to polling the UART Status Register (USR).
+Correction required registering the RDR in the SCK clock domain, and qualifying the read enable pulse for the receive FIFO so that it is only generated if the Receive Rdy flag is present in the SCK clock domain.
+Otherwise, the Receive FIFO is not read which prevents the inadvertent clearing of the FIFO empty flag.

+Test Program 4, M16C5x_Tst4.asm, is used to test the receive signal path.
+Hyperterminal and Tera Term were used to sent (without local echo) several large text files through the M16C5x UART.
+The test program polls the RDR, and if a character is received without error, then upper case are converted to lower case characters, and vice-versa.
+Using a Keyspan Quad Port USB serial port adapter, characters were sent to the M16C5x at a rate of 921.6k baud, the highest programmable baud rate supported by the Keyspan device.
+The echo back to terminal emulator appeared to be without error. (**Note:** _the two wire RS-232 mode of the UART was used for this test.
+The ADM3232 charge-pump RS-232 transceiver appeared to work well at this frequency.
+Som slew rate limiting is visible on an O-scope, but it appears to be tolerable.
+These tests were conducted while the core was operating at **117.9648 MHz**._)

+This release is expected to be the last public release of this soft-core microcomputer.
+The released core and peripherals are sufficient to demonstrate a non-trivial FPGA implementation of a soft-core microcomputer.
+Further developments will be focused on improving access to the internal block RAMs, and improving the I/O capabilities of the release core.